mipops/dvrescue/docs/_sections/troubleshooting.md

 | <a href="{{ site.baseurl }}/images/blackmagic_device_connection_01.png"><img alt="Blackmagic No Device" src="{{ site.baseurl }}/images/blackmagic_device_connection_01.png"></a> | <a href="{{ site.baseurl }}/images/blackmagic_device_connection_02.png"><img alt="Blackmagic No Device" src="{{ site.baseurl }}/images/blackmagic_device_connection_02.png"></a> |

 #### Reinstall BlackMagic Drivers

-Even though you only need to use a BlackMagic video card for analog videotape captures, it is still required to run vrecord and dvrescue in general.

 Before reinstalling BlackMagic drivers, double check the vrecord GitHub page, including the current issues, for conflicts with particular versions of BlackMagic.
 It is not always compatible with the current release of vrecord and can cause issues.